Watsons Continues Its Expansion In GCC With The Opening Of Its New Flagship Store In Bahrain

-data-text="Watsons Continues its Expansion in GCC with the Opening of its New Flagship Store in Bahrain" data-link=" Continues its Expansion in GCC with the Opening of its New Flagship Store in Bahrain" class="whatsapp">Shar

-HONG KONG SAR - media OutReach Newswire - 30 December 2024 - AS Watson Group and Al-Futtaim Group jointly announce the opening of Watsons' new flagship store at City Centre Bahrain Mall, signifying the Watsons' entry into a new market alongside the United Arab Emirates (UAE), Kingdom of Saudi Arabia (KSA) and Qatar.
+Arabian Post -HONG KONG SAR – Media OutReach Newswire – 30 December 2024 – AS Watson Group and Al-Futtaim Group jointly announce the opening of Watsons' new flagship store at City Centre Bahrain Mall, signifying the Watsons' entry into a new market alongside the United Arab Emirates (UAE), Kingdom of Saudi Arabia (KSA) and Qatar.
 This also marks the third store opening in three months in Bahrain, strengthening its presence across the Gulf Cooperation Council (GCC).

 Strategic Market, Huge Potential